 - Preheat the oven to 425˚F / 220˚C, and place the rack in the middle of the oven.
 Baste the inside of a 9-inch / 23cm pie dish with butter.

-- Toss together the thawed hash browns with 1 tablespoon butter and the salt in a medium bowl.
-Press into the pie dish.
-Baste with the remaining melted butter (or olive oil).
+- Toss together the thawed hash browns with 1 tablespoon of the melted butter and the salt in a medium bowl.
+Press into the bottom and sides of a 9-inch pie dish.
+Try to make the thickness on the sides as even as possible with the bottom.
+Baste with the remaining melted butter, and slide into the oven.

-- Bake for 35 minutes or until lightly crisped on the top edges.
+- Bake for 25 minutes or until lightly crisped on the top edges.
 The hash browns on the bottom of the pie dish should be very lightly browned and dry to the touch.
 Set aside to cool.
-IF BAKING AT SEA LEVEL, CHECK THE CRUST AT 25 MINUTES.

 - Warm the olive oil in a skillet over medium heat, and sauté the onion and chorizo crumbles until the onion softens, about 8 - 10 minutes.
 Set aside to cool.
 You should have ¾ cup - 1 cup of filling.

-- Whisk together the eggs, milks and salt.
-Stir in the cheeses.
+- Whisk together the eggs, milk, Half and Half, and salt.
+Stir in the Gruyere and Parmesan cheeses.

 - Reserve ¼ cup of the onion-chorizo mixture, and spread the remaining sauté on the bottom of the hash brown crust.
 Pour in the eggs and cheeses.
 Top with the reserved onion-chorizo sauté.

-- Reduce the oven heat to 350˚F / 180˚C. Bake for 1 hour, or until a skewer inserted into the middle of the quiche comes out clean.
+- Reduce the oven heat to 350˚F / 180˚C. Bake for 45 minutes, or until a skewer inserted into the middle of the quiche comes out clean.
 The sides should be clearly set, and should be firm to the touch in the middle, and spring back when lightly pressed.
-IF BAKING AT SEA LEVEL, CHECK IT AT 45 MINUTES.

-- Place on a cooling rack to cool for 15 - 20 minutes.
+- Place on a cooling rack to cool for 15 - 20 minutes before serving.